 KEY RATING CONSIDERATIONS

-A downgrade of the Long-Term Issuer Rating would arise from a sustained material deterioration of the Group’s asset quality and capital, and/or if the Group were unable to complete the IT remediation plan to the Japanese FSA’s satisfaction and this results in a significant litigation or reputational impact on the Group’s franchise.
+A downgrade of the Long-Term Issuer Rating could arise from a sustained material deterioration of the Group’s asset quality and capital, or if additional significant IT failures occur and this results in a significant reputational or litigation impact on the Group’s franchise.
 A downgrade would also be triggered by a two notch downgrade of the Sovereign rating.

 Franchise Combined Building Block (BB) Assessment: Strong

-Mizuho Financial Group is one of the three Japanese mega bank groups with total assets of JPY 251 trillion (approximately USD 1,909 billion) at end-December 2022 (end-Q3 FY22).
+Mizuho Financial Group is one of the three Japanese mega bank groups with total assets of JPY 237 trillion (approximately USD 1,946 billion) at end-FY21 (end-March 2022).
 The Group has a strong banking franchise in Japan as well as substantial overseas businesses, primarily in Asia Pacific and the Americas.
-Following repeated significant IT issues since February, the Group announced a remedy plan and significant corporate governance management changes, including the resignation of the Chief Executive Officer in February 2022, along with other senior management changes.
+Following repeated IT failures since February 2021 that led to some disruption for customers, the Group announced a remedy plan and significant corporate governance management changes, including the resignation of the Chief Executive Officer in February 2022, along with other senior management changes.